Pinafore/nlp-hw/adversarial/README.md

 You are encouraged (but not required) to use this tool: https://qantanew.web.app/play
+This app has a task of writing an ADVERSARIAL question about the topic you chose.
+This question should be writeen so that it is answerable with the page title.
+All the machine guesses surrounding the page content are updated as you write the questions, and this way you are informed if you are doing a good job of fooling the computer or not!
 (It has a built in tutorial, but we're looking to improve it, so please give us feedback on it!)

 Here are some techniques to write questions systems cannot answer: